demestoss/zellij-smart-sessionizer/README.md

 zs
 ```

-Or `^f` if you've setted up optional keybinding step
+Or `^f` if you've set up an optional keybinding step

-Next will be provided different types of scenatios of the script execution.
+Next will be provided different types of scenarios of the script execution.

-### Outside of Zellij (session doesn't exists)
+### Outside of Zellij (session doesn't exist)

-You will be offered with paths from `Zoxide`.
-After selection it will give you a layout selection for the session if your layout directory is not empty.
-It uses `LAYOUT DIR` path that is provided to `Zellij` setup.
+You will be offered paths from `Zoxide`.
+After selection, it will give you a layout selection for the session if your layout directory is not empty.
+It uses the `LAYOUT DIR` path provided to `Zellij` setup.

-After that it will open session with a zoxide path's `basename` and selected layout.
+After that, it will open a session with a zoxide path's `basename` and selected layout.

 ### Outside of Zellij (session exists)

-You will be offered with paths from `Zoxide`.
-After seleting the layout step will be skipped and you will be attached to `Zellij` session.
+You will be offered paths from `Zoxide`.
+After selecting a path, the layout step will be skipped and you will be attached to `Zellij` session.

 ### Inside Zellij

-If you run this script inside `Zellij` you will be offered with the same selection steps.
-But after selection it will open new tab with the selected session `basename` and Layout
+If you run this script inside `Zellij` you will be offered the same selection steps.
+But after selection, it will open a new tab with the selected session `basename` and Layout

-_Feature_: Not all layouts will be provided in this case, It's kinda smart and will not provide layouts that contains `tabs` options inside it, because you cannot create tabs inside tab.
+_Feature_: Not all layouts will be provided in this case, It's kinda smart and will not provide layouts that contain `tabs` options inside it, because you cannot create tabs inside the tab.

 ### Passing session name argument

-Also you can provide optional argument to the script
+Also, you can provide optional arguments to the script

 ```sh
 zs some-name
 ```

-It will pick up this argument and will init session with this name instead of path's `basename`.
-It's very usefull if you want to have several different sessions that was initialized from the same directory
+It will pick up this argument and will init session with this name instead of the path's `basename`.
+It's very useful if you want to have several different sessions that were initialized from the same directory

 ## Inspirations